-Friday, June 13, we travelled Hwy 1 from the Cole Road Rest Area to Cache Creek; then Hwy 97 to Lac La Hache.
-Overnighted at Lac La Hache Provincial Park.
+Friday we travelled Hwy 1 to Cache Creek; then Hwy 97 to Lac La Hache and overnighted at Lac La Hache Provincial Park.

 Northbound on the Cassiar Highway